VinceWak/Labs_0116/module_1/Lab_32 Intro to Data Preparation/README.md

 - Code in Python
 - Readme file with your plan, approaches and summary
-- Prepared dataset in cscv format
+- Prepared dataset in csv format

 ## Submission